andrew-fenton/careless-whisperer/README.md

 Careless Whisperer

-Hello hello there and welcome to Careless Whisperer aka your AI generator for the writings that don't really matter.
+Welcome to Careless Whisperer, your AI-powered assistant for generating the writings that don't really matter but still need a personal touch.

-Throughout our academic and professional lives, we realize that there are things that need to be personalized, but don't really affect anything.
-Think the assignments for only for attendance, cover letters that no one will ever read, application to  extracurriculars,etc....

-Ideally, Careless Whisperer is here to solve that.
-Imagine if you only need to highlight the question, say 2-3 sentences to describe how you would answer it and receive the text, in your own writing style, right away.

-Are we there yet?
-Not quite.
-But here is the 2-step plan:

-1. Conveniency
-First, we want to build an MVP that reduces the friction between LLMs and writers.

-Think of it as your everyday ChatGPT but you don't have to open the app, and have the option to state how you would answer via text or voice.
-This is why we decided to build it as a chrome extension.

-The backend will work to decide the best LLM to use for that task, and keep context of what you liked and worked for you before.
+Overview
+In both academic and professional settings, there are tasks that require personalization but have minimal impact—think of assignments done just for attendance, cover letters that might not get a second glance, or applications to extracurricular activities.
+Careless Whisperer is designed to streamline these tasks, making it easier for you to generate personalized content quickly and efficiently.

+Our Vision
+Convenience First: Our initial goal is to build a Minimum Viable Product (MVP) that reduces the friction between writers and Language Learning Models (LLMs).
+Imagine using Careless Whisperer like your everyday ChatGPT, but without needing to open the app.
+Instead, you can provide input through text or voice directly from a Chrome extension.
+Our backend will intelligently select the best LLM for each task and keep track of your preferences to improve future responses.

-We are currently here and are about to launch our MVP to the public.
+We are currently at this stage and are excited to launch our MVP to the public soon.

-2. Use your writing to make your writing
-We will now have a portal to keep and classify your past writings: cover letter, class assignments,...so that we can replicate it as close as possible!

-This would require additional steps of creating log in credentials and potential privacy problem, which is why we wanted to build it later.
+Use Your Writing to Improve Your Writing: The next step involves creating a portal to store and classify your past writings—cover letters, class assignments, and more—so we can replicate your style as closely as possible.
+This phase will introduce additional steps like creating login credentials and addressing potential privacy concerns, which is why we’ve planned it for later.

+Timeline and Goals
-We set ourselves up with the task to have as good of an MVP as possible in 1 month, right at the end of our internships and at the beginning of recruiting season.
-We hope this enhanced learning experience would help with our technical understanding and ability to execute.
+We set a challenging goal to deliver a robust MVP within one month, coinciding with the end of our internships and the start of recruiting season.
+Our aim is to enhance our technical understanding and execution abilities through this project.

-If you have read all of this, thank you!
+Thank you for your interest in Careless Whisperer.
+We’re excited to have you on this journey with us!

+And yes, this is written with the help of the product!